NSCA CPT Study Guide

 Influential Factors

-The heavier the load taken on, the more rest that will be needed for recovery.
+The heavier the load taken on, the more rest will be needed for recovery.

-Training status should also be taken into account, as beginners may need a little more time.
+Training status should also be considered, as beginners may need a little more time.

 Guideline for Establishing Rest Intervals